ovh/docs/pages/web/domains/trade_domain/guide.en-gb.md

 ## Objective

-In addition to [contact management](/pages/account/customer/managing_contacts), registering a domain name requires you to enter information on the domain name owner.
-In this context, the **owner** refers to a person, company, organisation or association that owns the rights to this domain name. **Change of ownership** refers to the transfer of ownership rights from one person or company to another. **Owner** information has legal value.
-This process is particularly mandatory if a company changes its name.
+In addition to providing [contacts](/pages/account/customer/managing_contacts), registering a domain name requires you to enter information on the domain name owner.
+In this context, **owner** pertains to either a natural person or a legal person (private or public organisation) holding the usage rights to this domain name.
+A **domain trade** refers to the act of modifying this information in a legally binding way i.e. the transfer of usage rights to a new **owner**.
+For example, this process is the mandatory procedure when a company changes its name.

 > [!primary]
 >This operation will not move your domain name to another OVHcloud customer account.